 Federal Solar Tax Credit

-The Federal Solar Tax Credit is one of the biggest solar incentives available in 2020.
-This income tax credit (ITC) entitles property owners to a 26 percent reduction in the cost of a solar energy system.
+The Federal Solar Tax Credit is one of the biggest solar incentives available in 2023.
+This income tax credit (ITC) entitles property owners to a 30 percent reduction in the cost of a solar energy system.
 For instance, purchasing and installing a qualifying solar project worth $20,000 will give you $6,000 back as a credit on your federal income taxes.
-The ITC will decline to 22 percent after 2022, and phase out completely after 2023.

 Residential Renewable Energy Income Tax Credit